thomasfl/surveyinvite.js/README.md

 SurveyInvitation.js
 ===================

 Use surveyinvitations.js to keep track of when, where and how often visitors to your site should be asked if the want to take a short survey.
-This javascript library can be used with any javascript library, like jquery, and any widget library that provides modal dialogwindows like lightbox or greybox.
+This javascript library can be used with any javascript library, like jquery, and any widget library that provides modal dialog windows like lightbox or greybox.

 # How to ask users if they want to take a survey without SurveyInvitation.js #